android-gems/AutoScrollLoopViewPager/README.md

 The only thing you need to know that the position is not real position.

-For example, is the data size if 4, and the page limit is 1, and the four pa . * at first, the index [-1, 0, 1] page will create * after fliping left 3 pages, the index [2, 3, 4] page will create.
-* real postion should be mapping realPosition = (count + position%count) % count, so index -1 will create the fourth page, and index 4 will create first page.
+For example, is the data size if 4, and the page limit is 1, and the four pa . * at first, the index [-1, 0, 1] page will create * after fliping left 3 pages, the index [2, 3, 4] page will create. * real postion should be mapping `realPosition = (count + position%count) % count`, so index -1 will create the fourth page, and index 4 will create first page.

 ## Usage